LucasDelfino92/morrowindsharp/mw#.md

 > This edit of [**Putting Power In Willpower**](https://www.nexusmods.com/morrowind/mods/45742) fixes a number of bugs with the mod and improves its balance.

 [**Restocking Alchemy Essentials**](https://www.nexusmods.com/morrowind/mods/49232)
 Increases the availability of restocking Restore Magicka, Restore Fatigue, and Restore Health potions across Alchemists, Apothecaries, and Healers.
-Now these potions will be easier to come across for sale.
+Now these potions will be easier to come across for sale.- BAIN options to install:
-- Check the following option in the BAIN installer:
-  - [X] **00 Core**
+  - [X] 00 Core
-  - [ ] 01 MWSE Poison Crafting Patch

 [**Sneaky Strike**](https://www.nexusmods.com/morrowind/mods/48317)
 Modifies critical strike coefficient depending on the weapon you use.